Drain Rod Scrapers

 How do I know when to use a scraper instead of a plunger?

-Do drain rod scrapers fit all drain rod systems?
+Do drain rod scrapers require special maintenance?